Getting Started

 To run a local Tomcat instance with rave-shindig and rave-portal and Wookie deployed:

-mvn -Dcargo.args="-Dhttp.proxyHost=PROXYHOST -Dhttp.proxyPort=PROXYPORT -Dhttp.nonProxyHosts=NONPROXYHOST" cargo:start
+mvn -Dcargo.args="-Dhttp.proxyHost=PROXYHOST -Dhttp.proxyPort=PROXYPORT -Dhttp.nonProxyHosts=NONPROXYHOST" cargo:run

 Logging in